 The Paul L. Busch Award recognizes an individual for innovative research in the field of water quality and the water environment, with a special focus on those who show promise and make significant contributions in bridging research and its practical application.
-The Award has provided more than $1.5 million in funding to up-and-coming researchers who are making major breakthroughs in the water quality industry.
+The Award has provided $1.9 million in funding to up-and-coming researchers who are making major breakthroughs in the water quality industry.

 The Award is made possible by the Endowment for Innovation in Applied Water Quality Research.